GaalexxC/nginxubuntu-php7/README.md

                 '--------------------------'
 </pre>

-A bash script that automates Nginx, PHP7,  PHP-FPM and User/Domain setup in a couple minutes.
+A bash script that automates Nginx, PHP7,  PHP-FPM, Percona MySQL 5.7 and User/Domain setup in a couple minutes.
 For NEW/Fresh server installs but can be used to setup-add new user/domain and directory structure anytime

 Created for Ubuntu 16x Servers but should work on all Debian flavors that support PHP7 - Please Read Comments in Code for Proper or custom Configuration